volodya-lombrozo/newsman/docs/do-you-trust-me.md

 In our team, we don't have any special software to track tasks like boards, backlog, and similar.
 We use plain GitHub issues, as many other open-source projects do.
 Hence, I focused on issues opened by a developer in the last month, as these are the ones we will likely address sooner.
-Of course, most of them won't be resolved during the next week, so the developer will need to remove the ones they won't solve during the following week manually.
+Of course, most of them won't be resolved during the next week, so the developer will need to remove the ones they won't solve during the following week.

 In other words, I get a list of issues created by a developer for the last month, join them using '____' delimeter and send them with the following prompt.